LogoOsome

 Gather the required documents and complete the application form.
 Upon submission of your application, you can expect a notification from the MOM.

 Once you have successfully completed this step, you will obtain the in-principle letter of approval.
 Afterwards, you should bring your family members over.
-When you are all in Singapore, you will have to obtain a pass issued for your family members.
+When you are all in Singapore, you will have to obtain a pass issued for your relatives.

 The Pre-approved Letter of Consent (PLOC) is a document introduced by the MOM, and allows the holder to work in Singapore legally.